kaylendwyer/template-debug/pages/attend/apply.md

 The committee will also aim to create a cohort of participants that is diverse in race, gender, discipline, and type of project.

-The committee will select up to 12 projects participating in teams of two (24 participants total). **Applicants will be notified of their application’s status no later than January 31, 2022.**
+The committee will select up to 12 projects participating in teams of two (24 participants total).

+**Applicants will be notified of their application’s status by January 31, 2022.**